VP-VLA: Visual Prompting as an Interface for Vision-Language-Action Models: Experiment

 \textbf{Object Reference by Attribute.} To evaluate fine-grained attribute grounding, we design a color-based reference task: ``pick up the \textit{<color>} egg.''
 Unlike category-level reasoning in the previous experiment, this task focuses on attribute-level grounding, requiring the model to bind specific linguistic color tokens to visual instances under spatial variation.
 Using a $4\times4$ grid, we collect 200 demonstrations (50 per color for blue, pink, red, and yellow).
 We evaluate performance across three settings: In-Domain (ID), OOD Color (novel purple and green eggs), and OOD Position (eggs placed in 12 unseen grid locations).

-Table~\ref{tab:colored_egg_results} summarizes the performance across all settings.
+Fig.~\ref{fig:real_world_result} summarizes the performance across all settings.
 Our method significantly outperforms the baseline, particularly under distribution shifts.
 For in-domain scenario, our model achieves $77.1\%$ accuracy, outperforming the baseline by a large margin of $18.8\%$.
 For OOD Color scenario, our method maintains $75.0\%$ success on novel colors, while the baseline drops to $29.2\%$.
 The minimal gap between our ID and OOD color performance ($2.1\%$) suggests the learned representation captures attribute semantics rather than memorizing instances.
 In contrast, the baseline exhibits severe overfitting to seen color distributions.
 Finally, for OOD position with unseen grid locations, our model reaches $75.0\%$ compared to $54.2\%$ for the baseline, demonstrating spatial generalization beyond training data, while the baseline shows weaker position invariance.

-We further analyze the performance for each configuration: (i) ID Colors: our method consistently surpasses baseline across all training colors.
-Failures in baseline often involve imprecise grasp positioning or failing to move above the target-colored egg, indicating weaker visuomotor alignment for attribute-conditioned manipulations. (ii) OOD Color: The baseline frequently confuses novel colors with visually similar training colors or defaults to the egg closest to the gripper while ignoring the color condition.
-In contrast, our model consistently moves accurately to the target, achieving $9/12$ for both colors.
-This suggests better disentanglement between linguistic attributes and spatial proximity bias. (iii) OOD Position: For eggs placed at unseen positions, the baseline shows a bias toward previously demonstrated columns, indicating spatial memorization.
-Our model achieves $9/12$ for both colored eggs, demonstrating spatial generalization and more stable grasping under positional shift.

-\textbf{Location reference with spatial grounding.} To evaluate precise spatial reasoning, we design an egg carton placement task.
-The robot must pick up an egg and place it at a language-specified coordinate (e.g., ``line 2, column 4'') on a 4$\times$4 grid.
-We manually drawn target location visual prompt (bounding box) at the target location for our method to resolve potential linguistic ambiguity, whereas the baseline must ground the instruction purely from text.
+\textbf{Location reference with spatial grounding.} In extreme scenario where it is hard to specify the exact location, we present an option to let the user provide the visual prompt.
+To evaluate whether our proposed method can still follow user’s intent in such scenario, we design an egg carton placement task.
+The robot is tested to pick up an egg and place it at a language-specified coordinate (e.g., ``line 2, column 4'') on a 4$\times$4 grid.
+We manually drawn visual prompt (bounding box) at the target location for our method to resolve potential linguistic ambiguity, whereas the baseline must ground the instruction purely from text.
 We evaluate on In-Domain (ID) and Out-of-Distribution (OOD) coordinates using a partial credit system: 1.0 for the target cell, 0.5 for adjacent, and 0.25 for diagonal cells.